apache/apisix/docs/en/latest/upgrade-guide-from-2.15.x-to-3.0.0.md

       startup_retry: 2
   ```

-  * Removed `apisix.port_admin` and replaced with `deployment.admin.admin_listen`, this config item is used to configure the Admin API listening port.
-If you have this config item in `conf/config.yaml` like:
+  * Removed `apisix.port_admin` and replaced with `deployment.admin.admin_listen`, this configuration is used to configure the Admin API listening port.
+If you have this configuration in `conf/config.yaml` like:

   ```yaml
   apisix: